cloudforet-io/charts/README.md

 -     - domain-1234567890ab
 ```

-From version 1.12, `Identity` support SMTP and it is Required.
-So, please add following lines.
+From version 1.12, `Identity` support SMTP.
+So, if you want, please add following lines.
 ```diff
 identity:
   ...